Get Involved: Central Okanagan Style

 - Serving breakfast at a homeless shelter: the individuals told me that the breakfast I served them made their day.
 I felt part of a team.

-- My memorable moment volunteer recognition was receiving the civic award for Community Volunteer in Peachland for working with the two choirs, seniors choir and intergenerational choir of seniors and K-1 split classes.
+- My memorable moment volunteer recognition was receiving the civic award for Community Volunteer in Peachland for working with the two choirs, seniors choir and an intergenerational choir of seniors and K-1 split classes.

 - Working with Corrections Canada many years ago, a man needed a ride to Penticton for methadone treatment.
 The coordinator couldn’t find anyone who wanted to take him due to his high-risk nature.
 I decided to do it anyway and had an amazing talk with him.
 His appreciation was very meaningful and the coordinator’s thanks was through a certificate.